GrapheneOS/hardened_malloc/README.md

 ## Memory tagging

-Random tags are set for all slab allocations when allocated, with 4 excluded values:
+The first time a slab slot is used, a random tag is set for the allocation, with 4 excluded values:

 1. the reserved `0` tag
 2. the previous tag used for the slot
 3. the current (or previous) tag used for the slot to the left
 4. the current (or previous) tag used for the slot to the right

+On each subsequent reuse of the slot, the tag is instead derived deterministically by incrementing the previous tag for the slot, skipping past the same 4 excluded values.
+This makes each slot cycle through all of the usable tags before any tag is repeated.

 When a slab allocation is freed, the reserved `0` tag is set for the slot.
 Slab allocation slots are cleared before reuse when memory tagging is enabled.